-Aetna Inc. (NYSE:AETD) and Humana Inc. (NYSE:HUMC) have called off the ‘wedding.’
+Aetna Inc. (NYSE:AETC) and Humana Inc. (NYSE:HUMC) have called off the ‘wedding.’
 The two companies have decided not to appeal a judge’s decision to block their $34 billion merger on antitrust grounds.

 The insurers said Tuesday they would terminate their agreement.
 This move contradicts Aetna’s comments that it would consider appealing last month’s antitrust decision.
 Now both companies must move ahead on their own.